Making a mastectomy camisole is easier than you think, if you start with a slip from your closet!

 Here's the ordinary long slip, as it would be worn over a bra that holds foam 'leisure breast forms'.
 (The lacy center section showing is a part of the particular bra that is now part of a mannequin cover.)

 Here's the finished retrofitted slip, worn as a bra itself, with lightweight microbead breast forms pocketed inside.
 It's a lot more comfortable and neater looking than before.
 You'll enjoy having just one set of thin feminine straps on your shoulders, and it'll free you to wear a larger variety of necklines without wide bra straps showing.
+Any color slip will do fine.

 Here's the deal... no matter how comfortable our bra, even after we do the 'Bra Band Ouch-Fix' to help ease the band pain, there are still going to be some days when your chest and/or at least one underarm area is going to hurt.
 It's been a few years since my own mastectomies, and I can tell you personally that it still happens.
 Often.